-$\delta_i^{c,e}$ and $\delta_i^{c,c}$ (i = I, II) are derived with the stiffness of elastic loading part and given fracture energy, estimated from the experiments and observations (Viesca and Garagash, 2015; Passelègue et al., 2016).
+$\delta_i^{c,e}$ and $\delta_i^{c,c}$ (i=I,II) are derived with the stiffness of elastic loading part and given fracture energy.
+The shear fracture energy is estimated from the experiments and observations, following the scaling law between the fracture energy and the amount of slip (Viesca and Garagash, 2015; Passelègue et al., 2016).
+It provides a reasonable assumption of fracture energy on the fault and in the off-fault medium, corresponding to the mean slip on the main fault and on the off-fault fractures during simulation.
+The fracture energy on the main fault is assigned to be two orders of magnitude higher than that of individual off-fault fractures because the slip on the main fault is larger than that of the off-fault fractures when modeling with a single planar fault.
 We assume $\delta_i^{c,e} = \delta_i^{f,e}$ so that the cohesion and the friction start weakening at the same amount of slip.
 The detailed formulations can be found in Okubo (2018, Chapter 2).